Hamas frees 6 hostages but questions cloud Gaza ceasefire's future

-TEL AVIV, Israel (AP) — Hamas on Saturday released the last six living hostages expected under the first phase of its ceasefire with Israel with a week remaining, as growing questions over the next phase clouded the fragile deal 's future.
+TEL AVIV, Israel (AP) — Hamas on Saturday released the last six living hostages expected under the first phase of its ceasefire with Israel with a week remaining, as questions over the next phase clouded the deal 's future.
+The release of Palestinian prisoners was delayed without explanation.

-The hostages included three Israeli men seized from the Nova music festival and another taken while visiting family in southern Israel when Hamas-led militants stormed the border in the Oct.
-7, 2023, attack that triggered Israel’s 16-month military campaign in Gaza.
-The two other hostages were held for a decade after entering Gaza on their own.
+Freed were three Israeli men seized from the Nova music festival and another taken while visiting family in southern Israel during the Hamas-led Oct.
+7, 2023, attack that triggered the 16-month war in Gaza.
+The two others were held for a decade after entering Gaza on their own.

-Five were handed over in staged ceremonies that the Red Cross and Israel have condemned as cruel and disrespectful, escorted by masked, armed Hamas fighters in front of hundreds of Palestinians.
+Five were handed over in staged ceremonies that the Red Cross, U.N. and Israel have condemned as cruel and disrespectful, escorted by masked, armed Hamas fighters in front of hundreds of Palestinians.

 Omer Wenkert, Omer Shem Tov and Eliya Cohen were posed alongside Hamas fighters.
-A beaming Shem Tov kissed two militants on the head and blew kisses to the crowd.
+A beaming Shem Tov, acting under duress, kissed two militants on the head and blew kisses to the crowd.
+They wore fake army uniforms, though they were not soldiers when abducted.

 Cohen’s family and friends in Israel chanted “Eliya!
 Eliya!
 Eliya!” and cheered.